MousaviLaleh/School_District_Analysis/README.md

 Thomas High School is a Charter type school, so this is why we see changes to the scores for Charter, but no changes to District type school scores and no other school scores were affected.

 ## Summary
-Summarize four changes in the updated school district analysis after reading and math scores for the ninth grade at Thomas High School have been replaced with NaNs.
+The updated school district analysis after reading and math scores for the ninth grade at Thomas High School have been replaced with NaNs:

-- District Analysis - changes to all scores by less than 0.5 percentage points (or change by less than 0.5%) - no impact to school or student count.
+- District Analysis : The district as a whole has also had its average math and reading scores decrease, as well as the overall passing percentage for students.
-- Top School Ranking - no change to ranking, however Thomas High School scores did change, but by less than 1 percentage point (or changed by less than 1%) for each metric.
+- Top School Ranking : No change to ranking, however Thomas High School scores did change in the passing rate and average grades.
-- Scores by School Size - changes to Medium (1000-2000) grouping for all scores by less than 0.1 percentage points (or change by less than 0.1%).
+- Scores by School Size : Changes to Medium (1000-2000) grouping passing percentages, but no change in the average math and reading scores.
-- Scores by School Type - chages to Charter type grouping for all scores by less than 0.1 percentage points (or change by less than 0.1%).
+- Scores by School Type : chages to Charter type group for the passing percentages, but no affect on the average scores for these two school types.

 <br/>